Yahya Sinwar, the architect of the deadliest attack on Israel in its history, was killed in a firefight with Israeli forces.

 Sinwar plotted the Hamas invasion on Oct.
 7, 2023, in which about 1,200 people in Israel were massacred and another 250 abducted.
 The attack launched a war that has roiled the Middle East and Israel’s relations with the United States and much of the world.
 It has also resulted in the deaths of more than 40,000 Palestinians in Gaza, of whom a substantial portion have been civilians, and the displacement of almost all of the strip’s 2 million residents.

-Documents recovered by the Israeli army and delivered in recent days to major Western news outlets revealed that Sinwar hoped to draw Iran and Hezbollah into the war, and hoped for Israel’s demise within the next few years.
+Documents recovered by the Israeli army and delivered in recent days to major Western news outlets revealed that Sinwar hoped to draw Iran and Hezbollah into the war, and for Israel’s demise within the next few years.
 Both entities intensified their engagement with Israel but resisted full involvement until recent weeks.
 Sinwar reportedly still hoped for the conflagration to metastasize and resisted deals for a ceasefire that would effectively require Hamas’ surrender.

 Hezbollah, a Lebanon-based terrorist group, intensified its rocket attacks on Israel on Oct.
 8, 2023, leading to the evacuation of tens of thousands of Israeli and Lebanese civilians on both sides of the border.
 But the conflict in the north did not intensify until the summer.
-Israel assassinated Nasrallah and much of the Hezbollah leadership last month and continue to battle in Lebanon.
+Israel assassinated Nasrallah and much of the Hezbollah leadership last month and continues to battle in Lebanon.

 Jonathan Schanzer, vice president of the Foundation for the Defense of Democracies, said Sinwar’s killing was a game changer that could accelerate the release of some 100 hostages still held in Gaza.
 He noted that much of Hamas’ leadership has been eliminated, with just Khaled Meshaal, the only name with international resonance, left alive in Qatar.